Ellpeck/ActuallyAdditions/README.md

 - Always credit me.
 Don't be a jerk and copy entire portions of the code and claim they're yours.
 - When it comes to the code, always link back to this Repository.
 - When it comes to the Mod, always link back to the the Forum Thread linked above.

+Note: The above License only applies for Code I wrote myself, any APIs used (such as the CoFH API, the InventoryTweaks API and the MineFactoryReloaded API) have their own License that is being respected in this Mod.